Alfred North Whitehead: Process philosophy and theology

 Historically, Whitehead's work has been most influential in the field of American progressive theology.
 The most important early proponent of Whitehead's thought in a theological context was Charles Hartshorne, who spent a semester at Harvard as Whitehead's teaching assistant in 1925, and is widely credited with developing Whitehead's process philosophy into a full-blown process theology.
 Other notable process theologians include John B. Cobb, David Ray Griffin, Marjorie Hewitt Suchocki, C. Robert Mesle, Roland Faber, and Catherine Keller.

 Process theology typically stresses God's relational nature.
 Rather than seeing God as impassive or emotionless, process theologians view God as "the fellow sufferer who understands," and as the being who is supremely affected by temporal events.
 Hartshorne points out that people would not praise a human ruler who was unaffected by either the joys or sorrows of his followers – so why would this be a praiseworthy quality in God?
 Instead, as the being who is most affected by the world, God is the being who can most appropriately respond to the world.
 However, process theology has been formulated in a wide variety of ways.
-C. Robert Mesle, for instance, advocates a "process naturalism"—i.e., a process theology without God.
+C. Robert Mesle, for instance, advocates a "process naturalism" – i.e., a process theology without God.

 In fact, process theology is difficult to define because process theologians are so diverse and transdisciplinary in their views and interests.
 John B. Cobb is a process theologian who has also written books on biology and economics.
 Roland Faber and Catherine Keller integrate Whitehead with poststructuralist, postcolonialist, and feminist theory.
 Charles Birch was both a theologian and a geneticist.
 Franklin I. Gamwell writes on theology and political theory.
-In Syntheism - Creating God in The Internet Age, futurologists Alexander Bard and Jan Söderqvist repeatedly credit Whitehead for the process theology they see rising out of the participatory culture expected to dominate the digital era.
+In Syntheism – Creating God in The Internet Age, futurologists Alexander Bard and Jan Söderqvist repeatedly credit Whitehead for the process theology they see rising out of the participatory culture expected to dominate the digital era.

 Process philosophy is even more difficult to pin down than process theology.
 In practice, the two fields cannot be neatly separated.
 The 32-volume State University of New York series in constructive postmodern thought edited by process philosopher and theologian David Ray Griffin displays the range of areas in which different process philosophers work, including physics, ecology, medicine, public policy, nonviolence, politics, and psychology.

 One philosophical school which has historically had a close relationship with process philosophy is American pragmatism.
 Whitehead himself thought highly of William James and John Dewey, and acknowledged his indebtedness to them in the preface to Process and Reality.
 Charles Hartshorne (along with Paul Weiss) edited the collected papers of Charles Sanders Peirce, one of the founders of pragmatism.
 Noted neopragmatist Richard Rorty was in turn a student of Hartshorne.
-Today, Nicholas Rescher is one example of a philosopher who advocates both process philosophy and pragmatism.

-In addition, while they might not properly be called process philosophers, Whitehead has been influential in the philosophy of Gilles Deleuze, Milič Čapek, Isabelle Stengers, Bruno Latour, Susanne Langer, and Maurice Merleau-Ponty.